If you’re considering getting a shadowing experience abroad, then you might be able to get a ton of information from this episode.

 - Building camaraderie with peers from around the world

-- Medicine as a global field and disparities exist when it comes to healthcare
+- Experiencing medicine as a global field and the disparities that exist when it comes to health care

-- They get to join a major conversation going on right now about Global Health
+- Joining the major conversations going on right now about Global Health

 - High school students who are stepping into medicine for the first time

-- Those who want to explore both in the National Park or in the operating room
+- Those who want to explore both in the national parks and in the operating room

-What Medical Schools are looking for from this experience:
+What Medical Schools are looking for from your experiences shadowing abroad:

 - The global health experience

-- Drawing comparison what they see at home vs. abroad
+- Drawing comparisons between what you see at home vs. abroad

 - A much broader experience

-- Naturally and organically tying those experiences to who they are and what it means to be a doctor
+- Naturally and organically tie those experiences to who you are and what it means to be a doctor.

-- Often, they shadow in places where people don’t have sufficient resources which will push them to want to help people.
+- Often, shadowing in places where people don’t have sufficient resources will inspire premed students to want to help people.